The Search for a DU Mascot

 - Through one-on-one interviews; in-person focus groups; Internet-based focus groups; and open forums including hundreds of alumni, students, faculty, and staff, the researchers gathered ideas from the community, as well as attributes that the community feels should be incorporated into the Denver Pioneer mascot.

 - Based on the ideas gathered, the mascot steering committee worked with the researchers as well as a professional graphic artist and writing team to develop initial mascot concepts.
-These are paragraph-long descriptions of different character ideas.
+These were paragraph-long descriptions of different character ideas.

 - The mascot concepts were presented through more one-on-one interviews, in-person focus groups, Internet-based focus groups and forums for feedback from the community.